 - west of the Industrial Technology Center.

-The facilty would be planned to accommodate the Waterloo/Cedar Falls Symphony Orchestra, the Chamber Orchestra of Iowa, the Metropolitan Chorale, and UNI's Symphony Orchestra, Wind Symphony, choruses, Lyric Theatre, and Suzuki Strings.
+The faculty would be planned to accommodate the Waterloo/Cedar Falls Symphony Orchestra, the Chamber Orchestra of Iowa, the Metropolitan Chorale, and UNI's Symphony Orchestra, Wind Symphony, choruses, Lyric Theatre, and Suzuki Strings.

 Certainly the local community would benefit from a new facility, but students and faculty of the UNI School of Music were also looking forward to it.
 Some music students and faculty found significant acoustical problems with the Russell Hall auditorium.
 Others cited lack of space in Russell Hall for an expanded enrollment in music classes.
 In January 1992, alumnus Richard Devin, who assisted in planning for the Strayer-Wood Theatre, came to campus to begin planning and design discussions among the potential users of the proposed performing arts center.
 At that time the cost for the facility was estimated to be $14 million, with $9 million to come from private donations.